Lapland-UAS-Tequ/tequ-basler-gstreamer/README.md

 # Configuration for NVIDIA Jetson NX / Nano

+Configuring Jetson for GStreamer with Basler cameras is bit different.
+Please see configuration steps at following repository:

 https://github.com/Lapland-UAS-Tequ/tequ-jetson-basler

 # Configuration for Raspberry PI 4

-## TBD
+TBD
-## 1.
-## 2.

 # Example Gstreamer pipelines

 ## Example 1.
 Show video from camera on screen.

 Parameters are supplied within pipeline command.
 Check https://github.com/Lapland-UAS-Tequ/gst-plugins-vision/blob/master/sys/pylon/gstpylonsrc.c for parameter names and use Pylon viewer to test and find out values for parameters.
-This example pipeline uses automatic values which work in many cases.
+If you have YUV pixel format at camera, then you dont need to use "bayer2rgb".
+In any case you need to check that your camera supports parameters and their values you are providing.

 ```
 gst-launch-1.0 pylonsrc width=3840 height=2160 centerx=true centery=t acquisitionframerateenable=true fps=25 lightsource=5000k autoexposure=continuous exposurelowerlimit=250 exposureupperlimit=100000 autowhitebalance=continuous autogain=continuous gainupperlimit=40 gainlowerlimit=0 autobrightnesstarget=0.3 ! bayer2rgb ! videoconvert ! autovideosink
 ```